Assistant and PhD Student

 - Semitotal Domination: New hardness results and a polynomial-time algorithm for graphs of bounded mim-width, E. Galby, A. Munaro, B. Ries, Theoretical Computer Science 814 28-48, doi

-- CPG graphs: some structural and hardness results, E. Galby, A. Munaro, B. Ries, submitted (available on arxiv)
+- CPG graphs: some structural and hardness results, N. Champseix, E. Galby, A. Munaro, B. Ries, submittedto appear in Discrete Applied Mathematics (available on arxiv)

 - Approximating Independent Set and Dominating Set on VPG graphs, E. Galby, A. Munaro, submitted